Start9Labs/documentation/site/source/developer-docs/documentation.rst

         .. note::

-            If you don't see "Compare & pull request" button, then tap "branches" instead, then tap "New pull request" next to the branch you created.
+            If you don't see the "Compare & pull request" button, click "branches", then click "New pull request" next to the branch you created.

                 .. figure:: /_static/images/contribution/documentation-new-step5.1.png